CryptoMachineGene/Dao/README.md

 ## 🚀 Project Overview

-This project simulates the setup of a DAO designed to assing and let particpants porpose and vote on porposals after being vetted.
+This project simulates the setup of a DAO designed to let particpants propose and vote on proposals after being vetted.
+This is a simple framework of DAO governance.

 > ⚒️ Built as part of a hands-on blockchain developer mentorship.